 Jean Oh is a faculty member at the Robotics Institute at Carnegie Mellon University.
 Jean is passionate about creating persistent robots that can co-exist and collaborate with humans in shared environments, continuously learning to improve themselves over time through training, exploration, and interactions.
 Toward this general goal, her current research is focused on the topics at the intersection among vision, language, and planning in robotics.
-Jean has been leading several robot intelligence tasks in government, defense, and commercial projects in various problem domains including soldier-robot teaming, self-driving cars, disaster response, eldercare, and arts.
+Jean has been leading several robot intelligence tasks in government, defense, and commercial projects in various problem domains including human-robot teaming, self-driving cars, disaster response, eldercare, and arts.

 Jean received her Ph.D. in Language and Information Technologies at Carnegie Mellon University, M.S. in Computer Science at Columbia University, and B.S. in Biotechnology at Yonsei University in South Korea.

+Summer 2019.
 Xinjie Yao, a senior student from the Hong Kong University of Science and Technology, worked with Ji Zhang and me on social navigation.
 Below is the video showing her demo at the Robotics Institute Summer Scholars (RISS) final presentation session.
 Xinjie's work will also be presented at International Conference on Intelligent Robots and Systems (IROS) at the Late Breaking Results poster session in Macau in October, 2019.

-August 8th, 2018.
+Summer 2018.
 Brandon Trabucco from UC Berkeley, co-mentored by Ralph Hollis and myself, presented his work on detailed image captioning at the Robotics Institute Summer Scholars (RISS) poster session.
 Brandon is definitely a student with many talents; he also performed "My Way" at the program's final ceremony. (photo: with another summer student, Kai-Chi Huang from UT Austin, and an RI PhD student, Roberto Shu.)

-A. Vemula, K. Muelling, J. Oh.
+May 2018.A.
+Vemula, K. Muelling, J. Oh.
 Social Attention: Modeling Attention in Human Crowds.
 In Proc. of IEEE Conference on Robotics and Automation (ICRA), Brisbane, Australia, 2018.
 (Best Paper Award in Cognitive Robotics) [ArXiv].

+May 2015.
 A. Boularias, F. Duvallet, J. Oh, and A. Stentz.
 Learning to ground spatial relations for outdoor robot navigation.
 In Proc. of IEEE Conference on Robotics and Automation (ICRA), Seattle, WA, 2015.
 (Best Paper Award in Cognitive Robotics). [pdf].